AtillaYasar/random-collection-of-things/README.md

 ## wiki_emb
 - will let you search for and view wikipedia articles, embed paragraphs contained, and search embeddings, and maintain a database of embeddings

+## pytube_wrapper.py
+just lets you see things. oh and you can call .download() on the stream objects in PytubeWrapper.downloadables